msu-csc232-fa20/lab01/README.md

 Once you have pushed your final changes to GitHub, create a _pull request_ that seeks to merge the changes in your `develop` branch into your `master` branch.
 When you are creating the pull request, be sure to select your lab instructor as a reviewer.

+After creating the pull request,

+1. Look at the changes in your files.
+If it appears something is missing, make sure you've saved all your changes.
+If additional changes were saved, commit them and push them (your pull request will automatically get updated with the new commits).
-After creating the pull request, submit the URL of your lab assignment's repository as a link submission.
+1. When you're all done, submit the URL of your lab assignment's repository as a link submission.

 ## Due Date